marklauter/plumber/README.md

 ![Plumber Logo](https://raw.githubusercontent.com/marklauter/plumber/main/images/plumber.png "Plumber Logo")

 # Plumber
-## Pipelines for host-free projects like AWS Lambda, Console, etc.
+## Middleware pipelines for host-free projects like AWS Lambda, Console, etc.
-Plumber is a request pipeline that supports middleware delegates and classes.
+Plumber is a request-response pipeline that supports middleware delegates and classes.
 It provides configuration, dependency injection, and middleware pipeline services.
 It's useful for AWS Lambdas, Azure Functions, queue event handlers, and similar use cases.

 ## References
 Plumber is based on this article: